 But not all the best skiing is out West.

 We review the best ski resorts in The East and The West, and review them for you.
 Like you, we want high adventure, high elevation for quality snow, fresh powder or perfectly groomed corduroy.
 But we also like beautiful on mountain lodges to ski in to for a scenic lunch, like Telluride’s Alpine Vino – the highest restaurant in North America.
 We also crave luxury lodging, steps to the slopes, for our après ski amusement.
 Sure, we love a luxe spa, or a decadent outdoor heated pool in winter.
-If there’s live entertainment at a great locals bar, we’ll find it.
+If there’s live entertainment at a great locals bar, we love Vail for après ski, we’ll let you know.
 And we review the best restaurants in ski country for you too.

 When alpine skiing isn’t enough outdoor adventure, pair your ski day with snowmobiling, a mountain coaster or zip line over the snowy slopes.
 An evening snow-show to a yurt for candle light dinner can be magical in the moonlight.
 Yes, we love a ski day full of adventure, and après ski isn’t just beer and nachos in the base lodge.
 We take our luxury ski vacations to the max, and maximize our time on the snow in the sun.